Henrikkittang/ReSolve/readme.md

 - Be able to send data to scenes, send data through events?
 - Remove need for appContext.hpp to be included in cpp whenever its used
 - Drawing stuff is generally awfull.
 Its a perfect mix of abstract but not quite and having to be very careful with the ordering of things
+- Make a quick and simple file interface for standardized paths
+- Write info about the system to a log file on start up, like compiler, opengl version etc.